Elisu87/Tableau---Citi-Bike-Analytics/README.md

 # Tableau---Citi-Bike-Analytics

 #### Descriptiction
-- Collected, organized, and cleaned data found in the Citi Bike Trip History Logs and foundunexpected phenomena.
+- Collected, organized, and cleaned data found in the Citi Bike Trip History Logs and foundunexpected phenomena during 2018
 - Linked to Tableau Public workbook

 #### DataSet